Descriptions of courses I teach as a professor at the University of Colorado Denver

-This seminar foregrounds the material forms and techno-cultural practices through which writing, reading, and other acts of literacy have developed throughout history.
+This graduate seminar foregrounds the material forms and techno-cultural practices through which writing, reading, and other acts of literacy have developed throughout history.
 Major topics include the manuscript era, the history of the book, and the nascent impact of digital media on rhetorical, linguistic, and literary traditions.

 This online course surveys the sublime, a concept for thinking about nature, art, and literary language—and the profound effects those things can have on us.
 Readings will range widely across different epochs.
 We will start with the ancient rhetorician Longinus and continue through eighteenth century British aesthetics and twentieth century continental philosophy.
 (Some contemporary stuff is sprinkled in throughout, too.)
 Our online discussion will focus on pivotal moments in this historical discourse on the sublime as an uncanny mode of human experience.
 Weekly writing assignments will also ask you to ponder the place of sublimity today.

 Places matter to people.
 So-called natural environments, in particular, perpetually inspire bitter disputes, great art, and profound sentiment.
 Nature influences culture to such a fundamental extent, in fact, that many contemporary thinkers no longer see them as separate spheres of existence.
 In turn, we may also ask: how have political debates, philosophical/literary texts, and visual media variously shaped and reshaped cultural attitudes toward the environment?

 During the semester, we will grapple with this question in two distinct ways.